jalik/meteor-jalik-ufs/README.md

 In file uploading, you basically have a client and a server, I haven't change those things.
 So on the client side, you create an uploader for each file transfer needed, while on the server side you only configure a store where the file will be saved.

-I'll use the `UploadFS.store.Local` store in the following examples.
+In this documentation, I am using the `UploadFS.store.Local` store which saves files on the filesystem.

 ## Configuration